ArmSukrit/AnimeNotify/README.md

 This script checks for new anime episodes on supported websites.
 Supported websites and url structures of them can be found in checkers.py.

 ## Usage
+- download a zip version [here](https://github.com/ArmSukrit/AnimeNotify/archive/master.zip) and extract all to an empty folder or clone https://github.com/ArmSukrit/AnimeNotify.git
+-- if
 - install [python 3.8.6](https://www.python.org/downloads/release/python-386/) or [above](https://www.python.org/downloads/) (or try with your existing python)
-- open a new terminal or command prompt and cd to the source code folder
+- open a new terminal or command prompt and cd to the folder

-In command prompt, run these
+#### In command prompt, run these
 - pip install -r requirements.txt
 - python checkers.py -update -see (write url structures to "supported_websites.txt" (-update) and see them (-see))
 - python main.py (and read instructions in the console)